Jack-Gitter/tunes/README.md

 ## Dockerization

 In order to run this application with ease, docker and docker-compose has been used in order to centralize the dependencies.
-Postgres, PGAdmin, and Redis are all available to be run with
+Postgres, PGAdmin, Redis, RedisUI, RabbitMQ, and RabbitMQUI are all available to be run with
 Docker, and utilize the .env variables to do so

 ## Goose